dfpp/Anti-ARA/README.md

 This setup allows you to replicate the experiments and evaluate the effectiveness of dynamic analysis tools in handling ARA technologies.

-## Further Details

-If you have any questions or need additional clarification, please refer to the relevant sections of our paper or contact us directly.